 Treatment Options Close to Home

-Pain Care Centers is operated by a group of professionals committed to diagnosing and treating chronic pain and opioid dependency conditions.
+Pain Care Centers is operated by a group of pain management professionals committed to diagnosing and treating chronic pain and opioid dependency conditions.
 Chronic pain is any pain lasting longer than 12 weeks and includes Back Pain, Diabetic Neuropathy, Arthritis, Foot, Leg and Knee Pain, Cancer Pain, Hand, Arm and Shoulder Pain, Headaches and others.
 Pain Care Centers offer the full spectrum of options to manage and control your condition, such as pain medication management including non-opioid medications and proper management of opioid-based medications.
 We also will educate you about your interventional therapy options such as Spinal Injections, Nerve Blocks, Stem Cell Therapy, Rhizotomy and Spinal Cord Stimulators.
 We help opioid dependent patients restore their lives utilizing the impactful Suboxone program.
 We offer both in-office and tele-health appointments.

 The Services We Provide

 Treats pain by applying it directly to the part of the body where the pain is located.